EvanBacon/expo-native-firebase/ios/Pods/Branch/README.md

 3. Initialize the Branch Universal Object and call `userCompletedAction` with the `BNCRegisterViewEvent` **on page load**
 4. Call `showShareSheet` and `createShortLink` later in the life cycle, when the user takes an action that needs a link
 5. Call the additional object events (purchase, share completed, etc) when the corresponding user action is taken
+6. Set the `contentIndexMode` to `ContentIndexModePublic` or `ContentIndexModePrivate`.
+If BranchUniversalObject is set to `ContentIndexModePublic`, then content would indexed using `NSUserActivity`, or else content would be index using `CSSearchableIndex` on Spotlight.

+Note: Content indexed using `CSSearchableItem` could be removed from Spotlight but cannot be removed if indexed using `NSUserActivity`.

 Practices to _avoid_:
-1. Don't set the same `title`, `contentDescription` and `imageUrl` across all objects
+1. Don't set the same `title`, `contentDescription` and `imageUrl` across all objects.
-2. Don't wait to initialize the object and register views until the user goes to share
+2. Don't wait to initialize the object and register views until the user goes to share.
-3. Don't wait to initialize the object until you conveniently need a link
+3. Don't wait to initialize the object until you conveniently need a link.
 4. Don't create many objects at once and register views in a `for` loop.

 ### Branch Universal Object

-#### Methods
+#### Methods and Properties

 ###### Objective-C